tdf/tdf.extensionuploadcenter/docs/source/addnewextensionrelease.rst

 The third register shows the necessary fields for the legal statements about the release.
 It starts with the license for the release.
 It is possible to check more than one license for a release.
-This declaration need to be in accordance with the license declaration inside the extension release (if there is one inside).
+This declaration need to be in accordance with the license declaration inside the extension file (if there is one inside).

 .. image:: images/extension_release_form03.png